daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_3.md

 5. **Secure Secrets Management:**

-   - Store sensitive information, such as VSCE tokens and IBM Cloud API keys, securely using the platform’s secret management features (e.g., GitHub Secrets).
+   - Store sensitive information, such as VSCE tokens and IBM Cloud API keys, securely using the platform's secret management features (e.g., GitHub Secrets).

      - **Example:**
        - `VSCODE_TOKEN`: Token for publishing the extension to the VS Code Marketplace.